 During childhood, siblings may begin to recognize some benefits from their relationship with their brother or sister with special needs, but by adulthood, those benefits are more defined, less clouded by emotion.
 Benefits include becoming more tolerant, compassionate, understanding, patient, empathetic, sensitive, attentive and supportive.

 Siblings learn to see life from different perspectives, which help them make personal and professional decisions like choosing friends, a career path, where to live (geographically and type of residence, especially if they’ll be caring for their sibling), whether or not to marry or establish a business with someone, and what qualities to look for in a spouse or business partner.

-Additionally, many are often generous with their time and money when it comes to helping others.
+Due to their life experience, the brothers and sisters of special needs individuals are often generous with their time and money when it comes to helping others.
 They also believe their children benefit similarly by having an aunt or uncle with special needs.

 From an emotional and intellectual standpoint, most siblings feel ready for caregiving since they've lived with and cared for their sibling while growing up, but their confidence declines when the topic of finances is considered.

 If you’re in a similar situation, you may want to consider:

 - Talking to your parents.
 Do they have a financial strategy?
 If so, be involved in annual reviews and future planning.